LehuaRyon/outdoorsy/README.md

 1. User Friendly Interaction Upgrades:
     1. Create dropdown menu for searching by Vehicle Type
     2. Search Vehicle Name by partial input
+    3. Search Customer First or Last Name by partial input
-    3. Toggle sort functionality on table columns
+    4. Toggle sort functionality on table columns
 2. Increase Import Capacity:
     1. Import more than one CSV file to the database at once
 3. Outdoor.sy Employee Registration